-Coaching is the art of asking questions to accompany other people through learning in the exploration and discovery of new beliefs, which result in the achievement of objectives.
+Coaching is the art of asking questions to guide individuals through the exploration, and discovery of new ideas, resulting in reaching goals.

-Coaching is the method of finding and managing the changes necessary to be able to achieve your goals, make your dreams come true or achieve your goals.
+Coaching is the method of finding and managing the changes necessary to achieve those goals and make your dreams come true.

-Many people and organizations already use this type of technique or training to improve their performance and skills on a day-to-day basis.
+Many individuals and organizations utilize this type of technique to improve performance and skills on a day-to-day basis.

-No, because Coaching is a method based on asking questions and questioning the other person, until he finds the solution for himself.
+No, coaching is a method based on asking questions and questioning the other person, until they find the solution for themselves.

-Coaching consists of releasing the potential of a person, to maximize their performance.
-It is about helping him to learn, rather than teaching him.
+Each coach accompanies their client to inquire into their beliefs, thoughts, and emotions; so they can find their truth.
+Coaching consists of awakening the potential of the client, to maximize their performance.
+It is about helping them learn, rather than teaching them.

-In Coaching we generally work towards the future that wants to be designed by the client by modifying the present, therapy usually begins with the past.
+In therapy the “why” is analyzed, in coaching, you work on the “why not?” and sometimes on the «what for?” of what the customer wants.
+In coaching, we generally work towards the future that the client wants to design by modifying the present, therapy usually begins with the past.

-Therapy focuses on what is wrong while the coach focuses on what can be improved and developed.
+Therapy focuses on what is wrong while coaching focuses on what can be improved and developed.

-Coaching focuses on what you want and is possible for you, it does not focus on what happened to you.
+Coaching focuses on what you want and what is possible.

-Research conducted by the International Coach Federation has revealed a number of ways coaching clients have found coaching to be valuable to their lives (ICF 1998, ICF 2009).
+Research conducted by the International Coach Federation has revealed several ways clients have found coaching to be valuable to their lives (ICF 1998, ICF 2009).

-- More harmonious relationships, better communication and heightened interpersonal skills.
+- Harmonious relationships, better communication, and heightened interpersonal skills.

-- Increased work performance and smarter business management.
+- Increased work performance and sharper business management.

 - Improved goal-setting and higher rates of project completion.

-- Increased personal organization and better time management.
+- Increased personal organization and improved time management.

-- Better work/life balance, more fun and more free time.
+- Improved work/life balance, more fun and more free time.

 - Improvements in health, fitness and wellness, more energy and lowered stress levels.